patilmi/VR4D/README.md

 add the src folder to your Assets folder, attach '4dim.cs' to an empty game object, and then run.
 Remove default backgrounds objects in the unity project.

 https://www.youtube.com/watch?v=IGM0zfpOdsg&ab_channel=MihirPatil
 The recording quality and effect is greatly diminished compared to original rendering.
+More videos and a website to come.

 # Code Guide

 All source code is in VR4D/Assets/src https://github.com/patilmi/VR4D/tree/main/Assets/src.
-Main file with start() and update() functions is FourDim.cs.
+Main file with Start() and Update() functions is FourDim.cs.

+Start() mainly calls utility functions to build up 4D rigidbody structures and rotation objects and Update() projects onto 3D, renders, and appplies rotations, fog, and scaling effects.

+FourDim.cs has ExponentialFog() function, and rotation matrix construction.

+VR4D/Assets/src/utils https://github.com/patilmi/VR4D/tree/main/Assets/src/utils contains BuildFourD.cs and FourDMath.cs

+BuildFourD.cs contains utilities for loading configuration objects and building 4D structures, like 4D planes, cubes, spheres, etc. It also includes build effects like clustering and chaining to generate a variety of effects for embedding 4D points(tiny spheres) in 4D space.

+FourDMath contains utilities for math calculations.

+VR4D/Assets/src/config https://github.com/patilmi/VR4D/tree/main/Assets/src/config Contains various objects and wrappers to build and read in 4D structures and 4D rotations from json.

 ### Rotation Math